ANGSD-wrapper/angsd-wrapper/Tutorial.md

 Great!
 Now we can run the script:

     sbatch -p bigmemm scripts/THETAS.sh scripts/THETAS.conf

+*Note sbatch is not available to everyone, so that part will need to be changed depending on the system you are calling to run the scripts.*

 We can visualize this the same way as before with the site frequency spectrum.
 The file we are interested in is called test_Diversity.thetas.gz.pestPG: